Please

 Houses on left in the background: 95 Convent Road, home of the Ebel family;

-97 Convent Road, at present still the home of the Moisan family.
+97 Convent Road, was the home of the Moisan family.

-The George Mann Homestead, c.
+The George Mann Homestead (rear view), c.
 1909, across from St. Mary's Home on

 Convent Road.